 \section{FEL simulation results}

 To evaluate the performance of the achievable attosecond XFEL pulses under realistic accelerator conditions, we performed FEL simulations using GENESIS 1.3 (version 4) \cite{genesis}.
 These simulations incorporate 100 statistically varied electron beam distributions that account for expected rf phase and amplitude jitter in the linac sections shown in figure~\ref{fig:rms}.
+The LSC effect of the electron beam within the undulator is included in the simulations.
 The results are shown in Figure~\ref{fig:head_power} and Figure~\ref{fig:tail_power}.
-These simulations are based on the SHINE FEL-1 parameters \cite{cwshine2024}, employing an undulator with a period of 26 mm and a length of 4 m to generate XFEL pulses with a photon energy of 6 keV.
-For both cases, a slight reserve taper was incorporated into the undulator K values to match the chirp of the electron beam.
+These simulations are based on the SHINE FEL1 parameters \cite{cwshine2024}, employing an undulator with a period of 26 mm and a length of 4 m to generate XFEL pulses with a photon energy of 6 keV.
+For both cases, a slight reverse taper was incorporated into the undulator K values to match the chirp of the electron beam.
 Since the radiation generated outside the main current spike is negligible compared to that from the high-current region, only the spike region is shown in the figures.